dmbarbour/glas/docs/GlasCLI.md

             # rewrites to
         glas --run cli.opname a b c

 The referenced module may directly describe an application or may describe a staged compiler, treating the remaining arguments as a program in a user-defined language.
-Aside from running a module, we'll provide a few alternative run modes and toolkits via commands other than `--run`.
+Aside from `--run`, the glas executable will support a few alternative run modes and a few useful toolkits.

-        # running files and inline scripts
-        glas --script(.Lang)* ScriptFile Args
-        glas --cmd(.Lang)+ ScriptText Args

-        # built-in toolkits
-        glas --config (Operation)
-        glas --module (Operation)
-        glas --cache (Operation)

-        # conventions
-        glas --version
-        glas --help

-But the executable shouldn't have too much more built-in logic than is required to compile and run a module.
-Ideally, most logic is eventually shifted into the module system.
-For example, the `--module` toolkit should eventually be extended and improved by a `cli.module` application in the module system.

-## Configuration
+## Runtime Configuration

-The `GLAS_CONF` environment variable should reference a file expressed in the [glas initialization language](GlintLang.md), `".gin"` file extension.
+The `GLAS_CONF` environment variable should reference a local file expressed in the [glas initialization language](GlasInitLang.md), favoring the `".gin"` file extension.
 If undefined, we'll try an OS-specific default such as `"~/.config/glas/default.gin"` on Linux or `"%AppData%\glas\default.gin"` on Windows.
-If that does not exist, the glas command will fail and might suggest attempting `"glas --config init"`.
+The actual configuration should be a namespace 'config' defined within this file.

-A typical glas configuration for an individual will import and inherit from community or company configuration then apply a few overrides for user-specific requirements, resources, and authorities.
+A typical configuration file will import and inherit from a community or company configuration, then apply a few overrides for user-specific authorities, resources, and preferences.
+Even if the full configuration is very large, the user's configuration file may be small.

 Some features we'll configure:

 * *Global modules.* Instead of search paths or package managers, every global module is explicitly specified in the configuration.
 We'll typically import community or company 'distributions' of packages into the configuration.
 * *RPC registries.* Describe where to publish and subscribe to RPC objects, together with simple publish or subscribe filters.
 This serves as a content-addressed routing model for RPC.
-* *Persistent data.* A transactional key-value database that can be shared between 'glas' commands.
-Often user or project specific.
-Glas systems will generally favor RPC over shared state.
+* *Persistent database.* A transactional key-value database that can be shared between 'glas' commands.
+Databases are often user specific; we'll mostly rely on shared RPC services for shared state.
+* *Logging and profiling.* We could configure where this information is stored.
+* *Application configuration.* The configuration can override, mask, and extend the OS environment variables presented to an application, and usefully includes support for structured data.
 * *Mirroring.* For performance and partitioning tolerance, some applications might want to run in a distributed runtime.
 We might describe multiple mirroring for those applications.
-* *Logging and profiling.* We could configure where this information is stored.
-* *Application configuration.* It can be convenient to supply applications some extra configuration or calibration data through the configuration, similar to environment variables.
-We might support packages of specialized configuration options that can be selected based on application `settings.*` methods.

-A configuration can indirectly reference other environment variables, but this is easily sandboxed to support cross compilation.
-An application can potentially adjust runtime behavior dynamically via `sys.refl.*` methods.
-In any case, I specifically aim to avoid introducing a mess of command line options to configure the runtime.
+To support adaptive configurations, OS environment variables and application specific settings may be late bound into a configuration namespace.
+This provides a layer of indirection and opportunity for user-defined abstraction for additional environment variables or command line input via staged applications.
+Additionally, a runtime may support dynamic configuration via reflection methods.

-## Naming Modules
+## Module Names

-A ModuleName is a direct reference to `module.ModuleName` in the configuration, and must meet the normal configuration syntax for a dotted path.
-The configuration must specify every global module as a local or DVCS folder, an inline value, or a staged computation.

-The global module namespace isn't flat.
-That is, `sys.load(global:"math")` might not always refer to `module.math` when compiling a module.
-This is handled by including a module *Environment* in the specification of compiled global modules.

-This is a great boon for flexible integration and testing, but it can also be confusing for users to navigate.
-To mitigate the latter, we might configure the level of detail when compiling modules, or develop tools to detail the dependency graph for a module.
+The ModuleName must match the normal configuration syntax for a dotted path, and is implicitly a reference to `module.ModuleName`.
+Depending on the configuration, some modules might be hidden from the user, but this is mitigated by *staged applications* and freedom to edit the configuration.

 ## Running Applications